Learn about our programs here!

 Who’s it for?
 Anyone middle school age on up who enjoys using a smart phone and wants to experience research firsthand as a citizen scientist!

 In Eyewitness Community Surveys, participants collect information about their local environment and its effects on community health as trained citizen scientists.
 Participants will walk their communities and make observations.
 Photos will also be collected and mapped.
-All volunteers need is a 15-minute on-line training, and they’re ready to go!
 We encourage groups of friends to work together!

 Who’s it for?
 Family-friendly fun for community members of all ages!